-You want to make sure you receive your billing statements in enough time to send your credit card payment.
+Changing your address ensures you receive your billing statements in enough time to send your credit card payment on time so you avoid a late fee.
 You also don’t want your credit card statements—which may include your credit card number or other sensitive personal information—to arrive at your old address where they could be stolen and used to commit fraud or identity theft.

 While moving can be hectic, changing your credit card billing address is a step you can't afford to forget.
-Here are four ways you can update your billing address with your credit card address.
+Here are four ways you can easily update your billing address with your credit card issuer.

-Write the new address on the back of your payment coupon.
-If you typically mail your credit card payments, the back of the payment coupon will include a space for address changes.
+If you typically mail your monthly credit card payments, the back of the payment coupon will include a space for address changes.
 The front of the coupon will also include a box where you can indicate that you have address or phone number changes.
 Fill out the back of the payment coupon with your new address and make sure you check the change of address box on the front so the person processing your payment knows to check the back of the payment coupon for your updated information.

 Make Sure You Don't Miss Anyone